-Engineering Technology/ Computer-Aided Design (CAD)

-Curriculum C248U
+(formerly Engineering Technology/Design Degree) Curriculum C248V

-The Engineering Technology/Computer-Aided Design (CAD) curriculum provides the student with a working knowledge of various CAD systems used in the field, along with basic and advanced drafting and design principles (including integrating continuous quality improvements in the design process and skills in working with the various measurement devices used in determining Quality Assurance of prototypes and finished goods).

-Upon completion of the program, the student will be able to seek employment as CAD Technician/Engineering Technologist and can move into advanced engineering technology design opportunities within various organizations.
-Jobs can be found in companies that produce diverse products.
+The Engineering Technology curriculum provides the student with thorough knowledge of various working knowledge of engineering technology, which includes basic and advanced drafting and design principles including various CAD systems (including integrating Lean principles in the design process and skills in working with various measurement devices used in determining quality assurance of prototypes and finished goods).
+While in the program, the student will be able to seek out entry-level and internship opportunities in engineering departments, plant maintenance, production departments and technical sales and support.